Alex Spanos: Philanthropy and political contributions

 Spanos donated $500,000 to renovate the Fox Theatre in downtown Stockton, and with the approval of the City of Stockton, renamed the facility the Fox California Bob Hope Theatre.
-The Alex G. Spanos Center in Stockton, the Alex G. Spanos Stadium for Lincoln High School in Stockton, the Alex G. Spanos Sports and Recreation Complex in Sacramento, the Alex G. Spanos Training Center at UCSD and the Alex G. Spanos Stadium at Cal Poly are named after him.
+The Alex G. Spanos Center at University of the Pacific in Stockton, the Alex G. Spanos Stadium for Lincoln High School in Stockton, the Alex G. Spanos Sports and Recreation Complex in Sacramento, the Alex G. Spanos Training Center at UCSD are named after him.
+From 2006 to 2022, the Mustang Memorial Field at Cal Poly also bore his name, after he donated $8 million to renovate the stadium.

 Spanos was one of the largest contributors to George W. Bush's re-election campaign in 2004.
 By contributing $5 million to 527 groups that supported the Bush campaign in 2004, Spanos ranked among the top five GOP donors.
 President Bush appointed Spanos to the Kennedy Center board in 2004.
 Spanos was inducted into the California Building Industry Hall of Fame in 2005.
 Spanos also received the AHEPA Award, an award that recognizes members of the community for their contributions and achievements in their chosen field of endeavor.

 Personal life

 In 1948, Spanos married Faye Papafaklis.
-They had four children: Dean Spanos, the Chargers' team president; Michael Spanos, the Chargers' executive vice president; Alexis Spanos Ruhl, a vice president of A.G.
-Spanos Companies; and Dea Spanos Berberian, a vice president of A.G.
-Spanos Companies.
-In his autobiography, Spanos credits his wife with much of his success and stated that the couple did not recall "one real argument."
+They had four children: Dean Spanos, the Chargers' team president; Michael Spanos, the Chargers' executive vice president; Alexis Spanos Ruhl, a vice president of A. G. Spanos Companies; and Dea Spanos Berberian, a vice president of A. G. Spanos Companies.
+In his autobiography, Spanos credited his wife with much of his success and stated that the couple did not recall "one real argument."
 Faye Spanos died on August 7, 2018, aged 92.

 Spanos resided in Stockton, California.
-He owned property in Las Vegas, Nevada.
-Spanos had a seven-way heart bypass in 2000, and has had surgery and undergone chemotherapy for colon cancer.
-After his heart bypass at Sacramento Mercy General Hospital, Spanos donated $10 million to the hospital to sponsor the construction of a new state-of-the-art heart center.
+He also owned property in Las Vegas, Nevada.
+Spanos had a seven-way heart bypass in 2000, and had surgery and chemotherapy for colon cancer.
+After his heart bypass at Sacramento Mercy General Hospital, Spanos donated $15 million to the hospital to sponsor the construction of a new state-of-the-art heart center.

-He had written a book called Sharing the Wealth: My Story which detailed his rise from a moneyless man of 27 years to become a billionaire.
+Spanos wrote a book called Sharing the Wealth: My Story which detailed his rise from a moneyless man of 27 years to become a billionaire.
 Spanos was the first person to be on the winning teams in both the Bob Hope Desert Classic in Palm Desert (1977) and the Bob Hope British Pro-Am (1980).

 Spanos died October 9, 2018, age 95, of complications from dementia that had been diagnosed ten years prior.
 According to friends, he had been brokenhearted by the death of his wife two months earlier.